Skip to Content

 Name suggestions

-When the parser expects an option name and the current argument is not a valid one (and there is no positional option), it may select option names that are similar to the current argument using the Gestalt algorithm , and include them in the error message.
+When the parser expects an option name and the current argument is not a valid one (and there is no positional option), it may select option names that are similar to the current argument using the Gestalt algorithm, and include them in the error message.

 Inline parameters

-As is the case with standalone parameters, inline parameters do not conflict with option names, and so they may contain any number of equals signs.
+As is the case with standalone parameters, inlined ones do not conflict with option names, and so they may contain any number of equals signs.
 They may even start with one (e.g., -opt=='my val' would be parsed as '=my val').

 Cluster arguments may also have inline parameters, but their syntax is different.
 A cluster argument is considered to have an inline parameter if it contains an unknown letter that is not the first one in the cluster.
-In this case, the first letter must correspond to an option and the rest its parameter.
+In this case, the first letter must correspond to an option and the rest to its parameter.
 See cluster inline parameters for further details.

 Process title

 The process title will be updated to reflect the command being executed.
 This includes the main script and any subcommands.
-For example, if the command-line is:
+For example, if the command line is:

 path/to/main/script.js -flag0 cmd1 -flag1 cmd2 args...